dotnet/csharplang/proposals/patterns3.md

 bool IsLetter(char c) => c is >= 'a' and <= 'z' or >= 'A' and <= 'Z';
 ```

-This example illustrates our expectation that `and` will have a higher parsing priority (i.e. will bind more closely) than `or`.
+This example illustrates that `and` will have a higher parsing priority (i.e. will bind more closely) than `or`.
 The programmer can use the *parenthesized pattern* to make the precedence explicit:

 ``` c#
 bool IsLetter(char c) => c is (>= 'a' and <= 'z') or (>= 'A' and <= 'Z');